jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 - How did Mary introduce me to Julie?
  -->

 If you haven't followed along with this newsletter series, I'm interviewing strangers one degree of separation at a time.
 My last interviewee, Mary Aipoalani, gave me too many choices on who to interview next.
-I was in choice paralysis until I get this text from Mary.
+I was in choice paralysis until I received this text from Mary.
 "You need to connect with her.
 I just told her about you."

 Attached to the text was a VCard, a digital business card that makes it easy to add them to your contacts list.
 Or at least in theory it's supposed to be easy.
 I had the complication of incompatible file formats.
 Android phones hate Apple's VCards attachments.
 If you ever run into this problem, save the VCard text to a computer and add it to your contacts online.
 And if you're a iOS or Android developer, please make this integration easier in the future.